 Opening hours: The archaeological site is open all year long, from 8:30 am to 3 pm (winter) and from 8 am to 8 pm (summer).
 The last admission is always 15 minutes before the closing time, but you should estimate at least 2 hours as a reasonable time needed to visit.

 Entrance fee: Full €6, reduced €3.
-There’s a ticket package (€8) that allows access to Festos and the Royal Villa of Agia Triada).
+There’s a ticket package (€8) that allows access to Phaistos and the Royal Villa of Agia Triada).

-- Dates: The first settlement was from the Late Neolithic (3000 BC approx.).
+- Dates: The first settlement dates from the Late Neolithic (3000 BC approx.).
 The First palace dates back to 1850 BC while the New palace is from around 1700 BC.